jamesrco/LATEX_thesis/README.md

        - https://github.com/jamesrco/LipidPhotoOxBox

        - https://github.com/jamesrco/Optics_Photochem contains additional scripts used to parse and prepare some of the optical data

+       - http://dx.doi.org/10.17504/protocols.io.hajb2cn contains the published protocol for preparation of liposomes used in the photo-oxidation experiments

    * Appendix A: